My Top 50 Video Games

 11. Forza Horizon 3 (XBox One)

 I never really considered myself a racing fan…until I played Forza Horizon 2.
 I played it in store on a demo machine before getting my XBone and enjoyed it so much that it was one of the first games I picked up when I finally bought my console.
 The mix of arcade-like racing with the open world, but also allowing you to get as technical as you wanted (which, in my case, isn’t very technical at all) felt liberating.
 And then there is just how beautiful the game is.
 It looks absolutely gorgeous and the cars feel amazing.
 I think it was that game that really made me fall in love with the XBox One.
 So why is Horizon 3 on this list rather than 2?
 Well, because 3 took everything 2 had and made it even better.
-Oh, and it’s set in the most beautiful country in the world, my home, Australia!
+Oh, and it’s set in the most beautiful country in the world, my home of Australia!
 While the map might not be the most accurate (you can drive from Byron Bay to Surfers Paradise in a few minutes, whereas in real life it’d take over an hour on a good run) it’s arguably the most beautiful representation of the country outside of actually being there.
 And, it’s a cracker of a game!

 Entries 10 - 1